Class Names

 scope - the first part to concatenate.

-separator - the separator between the head and the tail, or null for inheriting the same separator than the given scope.
+separator - the separator between the head and the tail, or null for inheriting the same separator as the given scope.

 name - the second part to concatenate.